Nothing goes better with the heavenly Dominican cake like the classic pineapple jam filling.

 - 1 teaspoon of vanilla extract

-Pour into a thick-bottomed pan, add water, sugar and vanilla extract.
+Cooking: Pour into a thick-bottomed pot, add water, sugar, and vanilla extract.
 Heat over medium heat until it reaches a gentle boil.
 Cover and boil over low heat until all the liquid has evaporated (90 min - 2 hrs approx.).